-In a recent episode of the Negotiations Ninja podcast, Michelle Seiler Tucker—a mergers and acquisitions master intermediary, a senior business analyst, and the best-selling author of three books—outlines her 6 P method that any business owner can use to sell their business to make a huge profit.
+In a recent episode of the Negotiations Ninja podcast, Michelle Seiler Tucker—a mergers and acquisitions master intermediary, a senior business analyst, and the best-selling author of three books—outlines her 6 P method that any business owner can use to exit rich.

 P #1: People